alanstoate/explore-with-gdb/README.md

 ![preview](1880.png)

-There's only four stack traces available when the length of the data we're trying to import is greater than zero.
+Looking at the `ArrayImport_String` test, there's only four stack traces available when the length of the data we're trying to import is greater than zero.

 Let's go back to our test to try and see why: